 Weather and CURRENT CONDITIONS

-This advisory applies only to backcountry areas outside established ski area boundaries, Click here for a map of the area.
-This advisory describes general avalanche conditions and local variations always occur.
-This advisory expires 24 hours after the posted time unless otherwise noted.
-The information in this advisory is provided by the Taos Avalanche Center who is solely responsible for its content.
+This snowpack summary applies only to backcountry areas.
+Click here for a map of the area.
+This snowpack summary describes general avalanche conditions and local variations always occur.
+This snowpack summary expires in 48 hours unless otherwise noted.